Sep 27, 2020, 2:00 am

 Sunday, September 29, 2019, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Sep 29, 2019 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Sep 29, 2019 than the day before.
+There was more light in the evening.

 Is there Daylight Saving Time in Antarctica?